Eastside Inventory Is Up 65%. So Why Aren't Prices Falling?

 4. Kirkland: Buyer Leverage Is Emerging

-5. Issaquah/Newcastle: Largest Absolute Price Drop, Fastest Absorption
+5. Issaquah/Newcastle: Largest Price Drop, Fastest Absorption

 Where Buyers Are Acting — and Where They Are Waiting